 - acquired Katso IDs for logging in to the Partners website

-- acquired from the Population Register Centre the test professional cards required in the testing, as well as the system signature certificates
+- acquired from the Digital and Population Data Services Agency the test professional cards required in the testing, as well as the system signature certificates

 - completed the functionality development work for joint testing.
 The interoperability of a system suitable for production is verified in joint testing, and the tested functionality will no longer be developed during joint testing